raspberrypilearning/kabaddi/en/step_4.md

 --- /task ---

-In the next step, have the opponents catch the player, and the player tag opponents!
+In the next step, have the opponents catch the player, and the player tag the opponents!

 --- save ---